ucsb-cs48/w20/_lab/lab06.md

 ## ALL STUDENTS

 * attend and participate in your retro
-* fill out the retro survey (see the #retro channel on the slack for the link)
+* fill out the retro survey (see the slack for the link)
-* fill out the teamwork survey (see the #retro channel on the slack for the link)
+* fill out the teamwork survey (see the slack for the link)

 ## Retro Leader Followup